Implementation Lead(s): Scottish Government; Scottish Natural Heritage; Local Authorities

 All public bodies to continue to implement their duty to further the conservation of biodiversity.
 A Scottish Government research project concluded in October 2016.
 The work evaluated the compliance and quality of biodiversity duty reports published in 2015 and also produced guidance for public bodies to use for the next round of statutory reporting in January 2018.

 On 28 September 2016 two biodiversity monitoring reports were published by Scottish Natural Heritage.
 Scotland’s Biodiversity: A Route Map to 2020, First Progress Report gives an update on progress with all Route Map activities during the first full year since publication.
 This identified that almost 80% of the actions listed are on track to achieve or exceed their targets by 2020.
+A further Interim Progress Report was published in July 2017 giving an update on Route Map activities during the period July – December 2016.
 The report Scotland’s Biodiversity: Progress to 2020 Aichi Targets assesses Scotland’s progress towards global biodiversity goals, the 2020 Convention on Biological Diversity Aichi Targets.
 Of the twenty Aichi targets, seven are on track, a further six are showing progress (but require additional action if we are to meet these targets by 2020) and seven will be reported on in 2017 when more data becomes available.